 Panelists gain practice with academic conference and work presentations.
 Students also acquire professional experience by helping to plan, publicize, and coordinate the conference.
 Email firstname.lastname@example.org if you’re interested in helping with the conference!

 THURSDAY, APRIL 6

 6-7 pm: Opening dinner

-- Unfortunately BA alum Tom Rademacher.
-Rademacher was the 2014 Minnesota Teacher of the Year, and he's written a memoir about teaching: It Won’t Be Easy: An Exceedingly Honest (and Slightly Unprofessional) Love Letter to Teaching, coming out April 25 on the University of Minnesota Press.
+- Unfortunately BA alum Tom Rademacher will not be able to appear, due to illness.
+The 2014 Minnesota Teacher of the Year, he's written a memoir about teaching, It Won’t Be Easy: An Exceedingly Honest (and Slightly Unprofessional) Love Letter to Teaching, out April 25 with the University of Minnesota Press.
 Here's a sample!

 9:30-10 am: Breakfast